Our changing campus

 We’ve brought a new focus to our key activities

-Several factors have influenced our bold plans to transform the campus into an inspiring Australian destination for innovation and learning.
+Our bold plan to transform the campus into an inspiring Australian destination for innovation and learning has been influenced by several factors.
 These include:

 - Our people, including our students, staff, researchers and the wider community